 Technology, in itself, never makes mistakes.
 People program technology, then technology does what people tell it to do.
 It can be verified and provide repeatable outputs, and even artificial intelligence (AI) is a series of algorithms programmed by people.

-While technology may be flawed, as evidenced by security vulnerabilities in software, it is logical and obedient.
+As evidenced by security vulnerabilities in software, technology can be flawed.
+But it’s also logical and obedient.
 We can change how we instruct it to function differently and fix those flaws with objective solutions, such as security patch updates.

 Processes

-When a process breaks, people can review it, find the problem, and create an immediate fix by updating it.
-Similar to technology again, fixing a broken process has a clear solution.
+When a process breaks, it can be reviewed, problem found, and an immediate fix created.
+Similar to technology, fixing a broken process has a clear solution.

 [Related Reading: How to Create a Cybersecurity Program]